-The apparent higher sensitivity to outliers of the log-score compared to CRPS can result in model selections where models with larger variances are favored, even though this might not be optimal for most locations.
+The apparent higher sensitivity to outliers of the log-score compared to CRPS can result in rankings where models with larger variances are favored, even though this might not be optimal for most locations.
 This higher robustness of the CRPS has previously been noted \citep{gneiting2007strictly}, but a natural question is if this is true also for other distributions than the normal.
 To assess this, we will study the behavior of $S(\P,y)$ as $|y|\rightarrow\infty$.
-The asymptotic rate of $S$ will in this case be a measure of the robustness of the scoring rule, and to get a scoring rule which is actually robust, we must have that $S$ remains bounded as $y$ increases.
+The asymptotic rate of $S$ will in this case be a measure of the robustness of the scoring rule, and to get a scoring rule which is actually robust, we require that $S(\P,y)$ remains bounded as $y$ increases.
 Formally, we use the following definition of robustness of scoring rules.
 Here, we let $f(x) \asymp g(x)$ denote that there exist constants $0<c<C<\infty$ and $x_0>0$ such that $cg(x)\leq f(x) \leq Cg(x)$ for all $\|x\|>x_0$. \begin{Definition} A scoring rule $S$ on a normed space $(\Omega, \|\cdot\|_\Omega)$ is robust if $S(\P,y)$ is bounded as a function of $y$ for each $\P \in \mathcal{P}_S$.
-For a given $\P \in \mathcal{P}_S$ we say that $S$ has model-sensitivity $\alpha_\P$ if $|S(\P,y)| \asymp \|y\|_\Omega^{\alpha_\P}$ .
-The sensitivity index of $S$ is defined as $\alpha = \sup_{\P\in\mathcal{P}} \alpha_\P$.
-Thus, $S$ is robust if and only if it has sensitivity index $\alpha=0$. \end{Definition}
+If there exists a number $\alpha_\P\geq 0$ such that $|S(\P,y)| \asymp \|y\|_\Omega^{\alpha_\P}$ for a given $\P \in \mathcal{P}_S$, then we say that this scoring rule has model-sensitivity $\alpha_\P$.
+It if exists, the sensitivity index of $S$ is defined as $\alpha = \sup_{\P\in\mathcal{P}} \alpha_\P$.
+Thus, if $S$ has a sensitivity index $\alpha$, it is robust if $\alpha=0$. \end{Definition}

 For $\Omega = \mathbb{R}$ and a normal distribution $\P = \pN(\mu,\sigma^2)$, the log-score has model-sensitivity $\alpha_\P=2$.
 Hence, the log-score is not robust.
 Using the expression of the CRPS for the normal distribution from Appendix \ref{app:gauss}, we get that the model-sensitivity in this case is $\alpha_\P=1$.
 Thus, the CRPS has a lower sensitivity than the log-score in the Gaussian case, but it is not robust.
 In fact, it is not always the case that the model-sensitivity is lower for the CRPS compared to the log-score.
-A simple counter example is to take $\P$ as the Laplace distribution, with $|\logs(\P,y)| \asymp y$ and $|CRPS(\P,y)|\asymp y$.
+A simple counter example is to take $\P$ as the Laplace distribution, with $|\logs(\P,y)| \asymp y$ and $|\crps(\P,y)|\asymp y$.